 Most programs last for 28 to 30 days.
 This length is popular because it aligns with most insurance coverage.
 However, there are programs that last for as many as 60, 90, or 120 days.
 Studies show that most addicts need at least three months in rehab to stop or significantly reduce their drug use.
 The best outcomes are linked to longer stays.
 But, progress can be made in 30 days if longer treatment durations are not an option.

-To develop more questions, connect with a treatment expert by calling 800-768-8728.
+To develop more questions, connect with a treatment expert by calling 800-768-8728(Who Answers?).
 Because our specialists know all about crystal meth addiction and treatment, they can help you come up with some important questions of your own.